Dynatrace/OneAgent-SDK-for-NodeJs/README.md

 After `collection.findOne()` is executed asynchronously `callback()` will be called.
 `callback()` again contains an asynchronous call `http.get()` which performs an outbound HTTP request.
-If there is a current transactional context with an ongoing trace, Dynatrace OneAgent will transparently add a HTTP header containing a dynatrace tag to this outbound request.
+If there is a current transactional context with an ongoing trace, Dynatrace OneAgent will transparently add a HTTP header containing a Dynatrace tag to this outbound request.
 The next tier - if instrumented with OneAgent - will continue this trace then.

 Without further intervention any transactional context would get lost between asynchronous invocation and a callback.